Travel Nepal

 Remote and barely explored by tourists, the far western part of Nepal has always had its challenges in terms of development and accessibility.
 However, things are slowly starting to change, and through initiatives such as the Community Homestay Network, more and more intrepid tourists are beginning to explore this fascinating part of the country.

-You’ll encounter unique tribes such as the colourful Rana Tharu, charming villages and sweeping green landscapes with striking mountain backdrops.
+You’ll encounter unique tribes such as the colourful Rana Tharu, charming villages, and sweeping green landscapes with striking mountain backdrops.
 Far Western Nepal is also home to native jungles and numerous national parks, where some of Asia’s rarest and most iconic species can be found.